jillesca/ncpeek/README.md

 `ncpeek` expects the device settings under a specific structure.

-- **CLI:** you can pass the json file containing the settings.
+- **CLI:** path to json file containing the device settings.

 - **API:** besided the json file, you can pass a string with valid json or a python dictionary with the same structure.

-You can add multiple devices under one json array, however the data is retrieve sequencially.
+You can add multiple devices under one json array, however the data is retrieved sequencially.

 ```json
 [